-But when doing so, ask when is the best time of the school year for you to get in touch with them in order to gain valuable insights.
+But when doing so, make sure to hash out the best ways to communicate with your child's teachers, by asking questions like when is the best time of the school year for you to get in touch with them in order to gain valuable insights.
 It could be a few weeks after the new year begins, before a particular testing period, etc.

 What should I be doing at home to help my child in class?